Hello, Kong Nation!

-The recommended upgrade path is the usual one for major version bumps.
-They are detailed in 1.3 Upgrade Path
+The recommended upgrade path is the usual one, and is detailed in the 1.3 Upgrade Path

-As a release candidate, we discourage the use of 1.3.0rc1 in production environments, but we strongly encourage testers to give it a try and give us your feedback!
-This forum is a great way to ask questions or post feedback, and the GitHub issues are still the de facto place for bug reports.
+We encourage everyone to run this release candidate in their test environments and give us your feedback!
+This forum is a great way to ask questions or post feedback, and the GitHub issues is the place for bug reports.

 Thank you all for the feedback in this release candidate series, and keep it coming!